alexdenker/ktc2023_conditional_diffusion/README.md

 ### Synthetic Training Data

 We create synthetic conductivity images to train the conditional diffusion model.
 For this, we simulate a random number (1 to 4) of objects inside the water tank.
-Here, we are using circles, random polygones and handdrawn objects.
-We make sure that these objects dont overlap.
+Here, we are using circles, random polygons and hand-drawn objects.
+We make sure that these objects do not overlap.
 Each object is then randomly assigned to be either conductive or resistive.
 Using this method, we create ~15.000 images per challenge level.

 ## Examples